yusefali24/INST377/git/README.md

 Then, it shows how branches were created and merged among each other.

-### Exercise: Folking and Contributing to the Original Code Base
+### Exercise: Forking and Contributing to the Original Code Base
 1. Go to this Git repo web page: `https://github.com/donalus/INST377`
 2. Click "Fork"
 3. Go to your forked repo.
 It should be something like `https://github.com/[your_id]/INST377`